 Franken was your classic edgy rock bar.
 The kind of bar you could imagine the sons of anarchy drinking at.
 A stein (pint) of german beer was €3 each.
 I moved on to halves while Papa G had pints.
-One guy, who we were pretty sure was a drug dealer from the exchanges we saw happening had an entirely tattooed face.
-I love a good tat so no judgement here, just building the picture for you.

 Unfortunately, I hadn’t expressed milk since the morning and we were starting to worry I might get blocked ducts if I pushed it any further so we decided to head back after a few.
-Just as well or we might have got hammered enough to take tat face up on his wares.

 We jumped on the train back to Wittenberg Platz with ideas to hit up the organic Curry Wurst stall opposite the station (these are everywhere).
 I’m not a fan of curry so I thought I wouldn’t like this.
 I was so wrong.
 We shared an organic curry wurst and chips (and bottle of water) for €8.
 It was sooooo good.
 I can see why it’s a thing.
 We contemplated going back out for more when back at the hotel.
 Another thing I’ll get again if we return to Berlin.

 2 day itinerary Berlin – where to go in Berlin on Sunday